 Is Limescale Harmful?

 Limescale is not harmful but beneficial for your health.
 How?
 The mineral properties found in limescale are beneficial for your body.
-So, there’s nothing to worry about when you see limescale in your cup of coffee – it is favorable for you.

 Limescale, however, does not look appealing.
-And as mentioned earlier can also affect the performance of your pipes, showerheads, and taps, resulting in reduced water pressure and blockages over time.
-So, limescale may be vital for your health but is not good for your appliances and plumbing.
+As mentioned earlier, it may also affect the performance of your pipes, showerheads, and taps, resulting in reduced water pressure and blockages over time.

 Does Vinegar Clean Limescale Effectively?